 How do nonprofits use data?

-As the world transitions into a more digital way of life, the volume of available data continues to grow.
-Nonprofits are striving to be more data-driven in response.
+On the flip side, maintaining proper data hygiene can benefit your nonprofit in numerous ways.
+As the world transitions into a more digital lifestyle, the volume of available data continues to grow.
+Nonprofits are striving to be more data-driven in response, and it’s no secret that data-driven strategies tend to be the most effective.

 5 Common Nonprofit Data Hygiene Challenges